Březová-Oleško: History

-The first written mention of both villages is from 1310 (as part of a donation to the Ostrov Monastery, written in a deed of the Pope Clement V).
+The first written mention of both villages is from 1310 (as part of a donation to the Ostrov Monastery in Davle, written in a deed of Pope Clement V).

+Demographics

 Transport

 The municipality can be reached by regular transport from Prague, but it is impassable for cars as it is a dead end.

+Sights

+There are no protected cultural monuments.